pawpflawf/wolf-command/README.md

 # Wolf Command - Serious Taming #
-## Latest: 1.12 ##
+## Latest: 2.0 - Now Using Spigot! ##

-This plugin allows users to command their wolves better than basic Minecraft.
-It gives players the ability to tell all their wolves to sit/stand as well as attack monsters at range by swinging a stick at them.
+**WolfCommand** allows players to command and control their tamed wolves better than basic Minecraft.
+It gives players the ability to tell their wolves to sit or stand in mass, as well as attack monsters at range by swinging a stick at them.
+It serves as the tool of choice for novice and experienced tamers, alike, who want more control over their pack than previously imagined.
-When left-click with a stick at a monster within 40 blocks, your wolves will target the selected mob and start attacking.
-Right clicking will cancel the targeting.

-*Due to the nature and future of Bukkit, future __WolfCommand__ releases will be ported to [Sponge](https://spongepowered.org/)*.
-*Should the legalities with Bukkit change, we'll open a split branch to continue Bukkit development*

 -----